mrasyidg/simple-machine-learning/README.md

-# simple-machine-learning-algorithms
+# simple-machine-learning-codes
-Just a personal repository of simple ml and experiments.
+Just a personal repository to store the implementation of simple ml algorithms and experiments.
 No warranty.

+_~ Rasyid_